marcodalessandro76/MPPI/sphinx_source/index.rst

 .. toctree:: qeCalculator
 .. toctree:: yamboCalculator

-Parsers to manage the results of the QuantumESPRESSO and Yambo computations
+The parsers manage the results of the QuantumESPRESSO and Yambo computations

 .. toctree:: pwParser
 .. toctree:: nsdbsParser